Freed-Moore K-theory: Introduction

 \item Atiyah's `Real' $K$-theory \cite{A2}.
 For this to be defined, we consider a space $X$ with an action of the cyclic group $\Z_2$ of order $2$ (i.e.\ an involution).
 The `Real' $K$-theory $KR(X)$ can be constructed from `Real' vector bundles on $X$, namely, complex vector bundles that admit $\Z_2$-actions covering the $\Z_2$-action on the base which induce complex anti-linear transformations on fibers.
 If one takes up the trivial $\Z_2$-action on $X$, then the $KR$-theory recovers $KO$-theory $KO(X)$, which can be constructed from real vector bundles in the usual sense.
 A variant of `Real' $K$-theory is Dupont's `Symplectic' (or `Quaternionic') $K$-theory \cite{Dup}, which recovers the $K$-theory of quaternionic vector bundles if the $\Z_2$-action on $X$ is trivial.

 \item Twisted $K$-theory \cite{D-K,R} and its equivariant version \cite{FHT1}.
 For this to be defined, we need additional data called `twists' $\tau$ and $c$ on $X$ which respectively define cohomology classes in the Borel equivariant cohomology $H^3_G(X; \Z)$ and $H^1_G(X; \Z_2)$.
 Though is not the case in general \cite{A-Se}, the twisted $K$-theory $K^{(\tau, c)}_G(X)$ can be constructed from $(\tau, c)$-twisted vector bundles.
-If $G = \Z_2$, then the twisted equivariant $K$-theory recovers a variant of $K$-theory $K_\pm(X)$ introduced in \cite{A-H,W}, by taking $[\tau] \in H^3_{\Z_2}(X; \Z)$ to be trivial and $[c] \in H^1_{\Z_2}(X; \Z)$ to be the class given by the identity homomorphism $c : \Z_2 \to \Z_2$. \end{itemize}
+If $G = \Z_2$, then the twisted equivariant $K$-theory recovers a variant of $K$-theory $K_\pm(X)$ introduced in \cite{A-H,W}, by taking $[\tau] \in H^3_{\Z_2}(X; \Z)$ to be trivial and $[c] \in H^1_{\Z_2}(X; \Z_2)$ to be the class given by the identity homomorphism $c : \Z_2 \to \Z_2$. \end{itemize}

 The twisted equivariant $K$-theory of Freed and Moore \cite{F-M} unifies these generalizations.
-Though is not the most general setting, let us consider a space $X$ with an action of a compact Lie group $G$, a homomorphism $\phi : G \to \Z_2$ and a twist represented by a group $2$-cocycle $\tau \in Z^2_{\mathrm{group}}(G; C(X, U(1))_\phi)$ with local coefficients associated to $\phi$.
+Though is not the most general setting, let us consider a space $X$ with an action of a compact Lie group $G$, a homomorphism $\phi : G \to \Z_2$ and a twist represented by a group $2$-cocycle $\tau \in Z^2_{\mathrm{group}}(G; C(X, U(1))_\phi)$ with local coefficients in the group $C(X, U(1))$ of $U(1)$-valued continuous functions on $X$ regarded as a $G$-module by the $G$-action on $X$ and $\phi$.
 Then the Freed-Moore $K$-theory\footnote{The terminology is due to the recognition of \cite{F-M} in the community of condensed matter physics.
 The ideas of the $K$-theory were ``largely developed in collaboration with Hopkins and Teleman'', according to Freed.} ${}^\phi K_G^{\tau}(X)$ is defined by using finite rank twisted equivariant complex vector bundles \cite{F-M}.
 The key datum is the homomorphism $\phi$ that morally indicates which element of $G$ acts on the fibers of complex vector bundles complex anti-linearly.
 Thus, if $\phi$ is trivial, then ${}^\phi K_G^{\tau}(X)$ recovers the $G$-equivariant twisted $K$-theory $K_G^{\tau}(X)$.
 Atiyah's `Real' $K$-theory can be recovered by taking the cyclic group $G = \Z_2$, the identity homomorphism $\phi : G \to \Z_2$ and the trivial twist $\tau$.
-If we turn on a non-trivial twist $\tau$, then the Freed-Moore $K$-theory recovers Dupont's `Symplectic' $K$-theory as a twisted $KR$-theory.
+If we turn on a non-trivial twist $\tau_\phi$ associated to $\phi$, then the Freed-Moore $K$-theory recovers Dupont's `Symplectic' $K$-theory as a twisted $KR$-theory.